YvesSchueler/OneSidedHP/README.md

 ## Contact

-Yves Schüler, Deutsche Bundesbank — yves.schueler@bundesbank.de
+Yves Schüler, Deutsche Bundesbank — yves.schueler (at) bundesbank.de

 The views expressed are those of the authors and do not necessarily coincide with the views of the Deutsche Bundesbank or the Eurosystem.